hdvanegasm/scl-rs/README.md

 ## Usage

-First, you need to load the configuration for the node using the `NetworkConfig` struct.
+First, you need to load the configuration from your JSON file for the node using the `NetworkConfig` struct.
 To create a network configuration, you provide the path of the JSON configuration file to the constructor function of the `NetworkConfig` instance.
-Once the network configuration is loaded, you create a `Network` instance that contains the streams to the peers.
+Once the network configuration is loaded, you create a `Network` instance that contains the channels to the peers.

-The streams for communication send `Packet` instances, which is an encapsulation of bytes.
-As an example, the packets may contain information of shares, field elements, polynomials, or any other serializable type in the library.
-Theinteraction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.
+The communication channels send `Packet` instances, which is an encapsulation of bytes.
+As an example, the packets may contain information of shares, field elements, polynomials, elliptic curve points, or any other serializable type in the library.
+The interaction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.

 ## Missing features